Scalingo/documentation/_posts/cli/2015-09-18-command-line-tool.md

 * You can use the environment variable `SCALINGO_APP` instead of using the `--app` flag
-* If your current directory is the base directory of your project and that your git repository has a remote named 'scalingo', you don't need to specify `--app <name>` it will be detected automatically.
+* If your current directory is the base directory of your project and that your git repository has a remote named `scalingo`, you don't need to specify `--app <name>`.
+It will be detected automatically.
-  * If you want to specify the remote name, you can do it by using `--remote` or `-r` flag followed by the name
+* If you want to specify a different remote name, you can do it by using `--remote` or `-r` flag followed by the name

 ## Command Completion

 ### Bash

 * Make sure bash completion is installed.
 If you use a current Linux in a non-minimal installation, bash completion should be available.
-On a Mac, install with `brew install bash-completion`
+On macOS, install with `brew install bash-completion`

 * Get bash completion script in the directory:
   * Linux users `/etc/bash_completion.d/`: